jgarcia5413/thingsconf2019/README.md

 4. Open up your TTN console to the applications page, choose your application - https://console.thethingsnetwork.org/applications and make a note of your APPLICATION name and ACCESS KEY
 5. Copy config.template to config.js and replace the parameters in <> with the values obtained above.
 6. Copy your config.js into both collector and viewer folders
-7. Change to the collector folder and run npm install to install the required nodejs libraries - run npm start
+7. Change to the collector folder and run npm install to install the required nodejs libraries.
+When this has completed successfully - run npm start to run the collector.
 8. You will see a message 'db connected' each time a LoRaWAN device reports into TTN - a new document is inserted into your collection.
 9. Change to the viewer folder and run npm install to install the required nodejs libraries - run npm start
 10. You will see a message 'my app listening on PORT 3000'
-11. Open up a browser and display the Web Developer Tools Console
+11. Open up a web browser (I tested with both Firefox and Chrome) and display the Web Developer Tools Console
 11. Enter a URI similar to localhost:3000/?device=<VALIDDEVICENAME>&count=50 - replace <VALIDDEVICENAME> with that of your LoRAWAN device.
 12. You should see a chart grid with valid data, red for rssi and green for snr values